thierrygosselin/stackr/README.md

 missing.geno.threshold = 30)
 ```

-4. I use the *haplo2genind* function to convert the haplotype file created by
+Step 4.
+I use the *haplo2genind* function to convert the haplotype file created by
 **stacks** into a genind object ready to use in **adegenet**.
 I use the whitelist of loci created after filtering the data and the blacklisted
 individuals with more than 30% missing genpotypes created above.
 I also ask for